justprodi/justprodi/README.md

                                             👤 - Discord user.
 (Prodi The Cat#0001)

-                                            🙋‍♂️ - Also a good friend.
+                                            🙋‍♂️ - Also a nice friend.